History of Muay Thai: from Muay Boran to Modern Thai Boxing

-A brief history of Muay Thai: from ancient style to modern sports Muay Thai
+A brief history of Muay Thai: from the ancient style to modern sports Muay Thai

-The predecessor of Muay Thai style called Muay Boran can be traced to XVI century Siam - now known as Thailand - where it was developed as a deadly martial art that can be used on a battlefield.
+The predecessor of Muay Thai style called Muay Boran.
+It can be traced to XVI century Siam, modern Thailand, where it was developed as a military martial art that could be used on a battlefield.

 Muay Boran wasn't limited by any rules and the sole purpose of that fighting style was to kill or maim the enemy soldiers using any technique available, including headbutting and other brutal strikes.

-It was an aggressive and a very effective style and a lot of Muay Boran fighting techniques can still be observed in modern Muay Thai.
+It was an aggressive and very effective style and a lot of Muay Boran fighting techniques can still be observed in modern Muay Thai.

 There is a legend about an experienced Siam fighter Nai Khanomtom which describes how effective Muay Boran was.
 He was captured and kept imprisoned during the Burmese-Siam war in the second half of the XVII century.

 Nai Khanomton has knocked down the champion and the angered king has sent another 9 warriors one after another to beat him down but they failed to do so.

-Whether you believe in this story or not the fact is that Muay Boran was a really lethal weapon in times of hand-to-hand combat and it granted Thais an advantage on the battlefield over the Burmese invaders.
+Whether you believe in this story or not the fact is that Muay Boran was a lethal weapon in times of hand-to-hand combat and it granted Thais an advantage on the battlefield over the Burmese invaders.

 Modernization of Muay Thai has started at the beginning of the XX century:

 In 1920s new western-style boxing rings were introduced.

-In 1930's a new set of rules was established following a tragic death of one of the fighters in the ring.
+In the 1930s a new set of rules was established following the tragic death of one of the fighters in the ring.
 Since then professional fighters must wear boxing gloves and foot protectors which greatly reduced fatal accidents in the ring.
-Prior to that date, the fighters used to wrap their hands with just a hemp rope.
+Before that date, the fighters used to wrap their hands with just a hemp rope.

 In the 1970s took place a famous match between Kung Fu and Muay Thai fighters in the Lumphini stadium in Bangkok.